snipcart/snipcart-wordpress-plugin/README.md

 The setting page is where you set you API key.
 You can also decide if you use shipping or not.

-On the public side, the plugin adds a _Add to Cart_ button.
+On the public side, the plugin adds an _Add to Cart_ button.

 ## Installation